erikrose/nose-progressive/README.rst

 * Identify failed tests in a format that can be fed back to nose, so it's easy to re-run them.
 * Print a filesystem path complete with vi-style line number, so you can paste it to the commandline and be taken straight to the bug in your editor.
+It tries to be intelligent about choosing which file and line to choose: it does its best to find the stack frame of your actual test, rather than plopping you down unhelpfully in the middle of nose helper functions like eq_().
 * Work great with Django via django-nose_ (of course).

 .. _django-nose: https://github.com/jbalogh/django-nose